 Without a doubt, my least favorite household chore is hand washing dishes.
 That makes my dishwasher the one appliance I can’t live without.
 I love it.
 In fact, I have this motto that if it can’t go in the dishwasher I don’t need it.

-Despite all my efforts, I still end up having to hand wash a few things since having learned the hard way there are certain items that should never go in a dishwasher.
-They can be ruined or they can ruin your dishwasher.
+Despite my best efforts, I still end up having to hand wash a few things since having learned the hard way there are certain items that should never go in a dishwasher.
+They can be ruined or they can ruin machine.
 You should hand wash them instead.

 You’d be amazed how well I could fit wood cutting boards, wood bowls, and utensils made of wood or with wood handles into my dishwasher.
 But what was I thinking?
 I’m careful to not expose my wood floors to standing water because that’s just asking for trouble.
 But these small items made of wood might somehow be impervious to the brutality of super hot water plus detergent followed by blistering high drying heat?
 So wrong!